 Situational Leadership Defined in 5 Qualities

-Because Situational Leadership is a leadership model, it is best defined by how it is practiced in action.
+Because Situational Leadership is a leadership model, it is best defined by how it is put into action.
 For example, business leaders make it applicable in their organizations by:

-- Analyzing: Situational leaders focus on identifying and analyzing their employees’ performance readiness factors, which helps them adjust their leadership style.
+- Analyzing: Situational leaders focus on identifying and analyzing employees’ performance readiness factors, which helps them adjust their leadership style.

-- Adapting: This type of leader can quickly shift out of the four influence behaviors.
+- Adapting: This type of leader can quickly shift out of the four influencing behaviors.
 Even if they’re dealing with more than one person at a time, they can still seamlessly transition based on the needs of those in the room.

 - Influencing: Rather than using authority, those practicing Situational Leadership build influence, which comes from building trust and a safe work environment.

 - Serving: The purpose of this leadership model is serving others by being flexible with what employees need from the person guiding them.

 - Developing: Followers’ growth is the primary goal of a situational leader.
 Because of this, they often serve as a coach who guides their employees through learning experiences and opportunities.

 Why Learning About Situational Leadership Matters

-Instead of leading from a one-dimensional angle, situational leaders effectively guide their organizations by strategically deploying their leadership skills.
-Therefore, they create better outcomes by modifying themselves to positively influence their employees.
+Instead of leading from a one-dimensional angle, situational leaders effectively guide their organizations by strategically deploying their leadership qualities.
+Therefore, they create better outcomes by modifying themselves to positively influence employees.